makerfactoryio/docs/docs/development-boards/sensorio/schematics.md

 !!! info "Power input"
-	The primary power source during development is the USB Micro B connector The figure below shows the connections for USB connector (P1), ESD protection diodes (D1) and the [AP22802A](https://www.diodes.com/assets/Datasheets/AP22802.pdf) load switch which provides an over-load current protection: when the current reaches 2A, limits the current to 1A until the short-circuit state is solved.
+	The primary power source during development is the USB Micro B connector The figure below shows the connections for USB connector (P1), ESD protection diodes (D1) and the [AP22802A](https://www.diodes.com/assets/Datasheets/AP22802.pdf) load switch which provides an over-load current protection: when the current reaches 2A, limits the current to 1A until the short-circuit state is resolved.

 ![micro-usb-and-protection](../../images/sensorio/micro-usb-and-protection.png)